aerospike-examples/geospatial-samples/osm/README.md

 Once the OpenStreetMap data has been loaded into an Aerospike cluster geospatial queries may be made on the data.
-The following sample programs all return any items in the dataase which are inside a circle around a chosen point:
+The following sample programs all return any items in the database which are inside a circle around a chosen point:

 #### Sample Query Programs